Jaylen Brown NBA Playoffs Player Props: Celtics vs. 76ers

-Jaylen Brown and the rest of the Boston Celtics take the court versus the Philadelphia 76ers in the NBA Playoffs on Friday, at 7:30 PM ET.
+Jaylen Brown be on the court for the Boston Celtics at 3:30 PM on Sunday against the Philadelphia 76ers in the 2023 NBA Playoffs.

-Below we will dive into Brown's stats and trends, helping you make good predictions on prop bets.
+We're going to look at Brown's prop bets, using stats and trends to help you make good predictions.

 Jaylen Brown Prop Bets vs. the 76ers